 - Fair Value of our Common Stock.
-When our stock was not publicly traded, we estimated the fair value of Common Stock as discussed in "Common Stock Valuations Prior to Becoming a Publicly Traded Company" below.
+When our stock was not publicly traded, we estimated the fair value of Common Stock.
 Since November 17, 2011, we have utilized the public trading price of our Common Stock. - Expected Term.
-Due to the limited exercise history of our own stock options, we determined the expected term based on the stratification of employee groups and the expected effect of events that have indications on future exercise activity. - Volatility.
-As we have a very limited trading history for our Common Stock, the expected stock price volatility for our Common Stock was estimated by taking the average historic price volatility for industry peers based on daily price observations over a period equivalent to the expected term of the stock option grants.
+Due to the limited exercise history of our own stock options, we determined the expected term based on the stratification of option holder groups.
+Our employee options meet the criteria for the Simplified Method under SAB 107, while the expected term for our non-employees is the remaining contractual life for both options and warrants. - Volatility.
+As we have a very limited trading history for our Common Stock, the expected stock price volatility for our Common Stock was estimated by incorporating the first year of our historical volatility and the average historical price volatility for industry peers based on daily price observations over a period equivalent to the expected term of the stock option grants.
 Industry peers consist of several public companies in the biopharmaceutical industry similar in size, stage of life cycle and financial leverage.
-We did not rely on implied volatilities of traded options in our industry peers' common stock because the volume of activity was relatively low.
-We intend to continue to consistently apply this process using the same or similar public companies until a sufficient amount of historical information regarding the volatility of our own Common Stock share price becomes available, or unless circumstances change such that the identified companies are no longer similar to us, in which case, more suitable companies whose share prices are publicly available would be utilized in the calculation. - Risk-free Rate.
+Coronado's historical volatility is weighted with that of the peer group and that combined historical volatility is weighted 80% with a 20% weighting of our implied volatility, which is obtained from traded options of our stock.
+We intend to continue to consistently apply this process using the same or similar public companies until we have sufficient historical information regarding the volatility of our own Common Stock that is consistent with the expected life of our options.
+Should circumstances change such that the identified companies are no longer similar to us, more suitable companies whose share prices are publicly available would be utilized in the calculation. - Risk-Free Interest Rate.
 The risk-free interest rate is based on the yields of United States Treasury securities with maturities similar to the expected term of the options for each option group. - Dividend Yield.
-We have never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.
+We have never declared or paid any cash dividends and do not plan to pay cash dividends in the foreseeable future.
 Consequently, we used an expected dividend yield of zero.

-The estimation of the number of stock awards that will ultimately vest requires judgment, and to the extent actual results or updated estimates differ from our current estimates, such amounts will be recorded as a cumulative adjustment in the period in which estimates are revised.
+The estimate of the number of stock awards that will ultimately vest requires judgment, and to the extent actual results or updated estimates differ from our current estimates, such amounts will be recorded as a cumulative adjustment in the period in which estimates are revised.
 We consider many factors when estimating expected forfeitures, including types of awards, employee class and historical experience.
 Actual results, and future changes in estimates, may differ substantially from our current estimates.

-Stock-based compensation expense for the three months ended June 30, 2012 and 2011 was \$0.3 million and \$0.3 million, respectively, and stock-based compensation expense for the six months ended June 30, 2012 and 2011 was \$1.2 million and \$0.5 million, respectively.
-As of June 30, 2012, we had approximately \$5.7 million of unrecognized compensation expense related to employee options and non-employee options and warrants, net of related forfeiture estimates, which we expect to recognize over a weighted-average period of approximately 1.8 years.
+For the three months ended June 30, 2013 and 2012, stock-based compensation expense was \$1.3 million and \$0.3 million, respectively, for the six months ended June 30, 2013 and 2012, stock-based compensation expense was \$2.8 million and \$1.2 million, respectively, and from inception through June 30, 2013 stock-based compensation expense was \$10.3 million.
+As of June 30, 2013, we had approximately \$10.6 million of total unrecognized compensation expense, related to unvested stock options and warrants granted to employees and non-employees, which we expect to recognize over a weighted-average period of approximately 1.7 years.